 Our community faces real and critical challenges.
-The cost of living is rising, we’re losing neighbors to the tragic opioid crisis, and our environment is being threatened.
+The cost of living is rising, I-81 remains one of the deadliest highways in Virginia, many in our community are losing the battle of opioid addiction, and our environment is threatened by the Mountain Valley Pipeline.
 We need our government to recognize the urgency of these issues and take bold actions toward meaningful solutions.

 We have seen steady, uninterrupted economic growth over the past 9 years in this country, yet many Americans, including thousands in the 8th district, are not sharing in this bounty.
 In fact, in the past 40 years, the cost of living in real dollars has increased by an estimated 30% – including healthcare costs that have risen six-fold, and higher education costs that have grown by a whopping 1000%.
 And while it costs more to live and thrive in America, real wages have remained stagnant for over four decades.

 Working class Virginians, including many in our district, are being left behind.
 We can, and we must, do better as a party and as a government to ensure people have the opportunity to advance their careers, to own homes, to save for their children’s education, and to provide security for themselves and their families.

 It starts with infrastructure – specifically broadband.

 Communities that lack access to affordable, reliable high-speed internet cannot attract new businesses and are significantly limited in the quality of their schools and healthcare.
 Through government grants and private-public partnerships, we can expand broadband coverage laying the foundation to economic recovery and opportunity.
 We must close Virginia’s digital divide and we must do it now.